SutaruBoxu/SutaruBoxu/README.md

 # StarVox's GitHub Profile

 Online, I'm a YouTuber and Content Creator.
-Offline, I work in advertising design and campaign management.
+Offline, I work in advertising design and campaign administration.
 As a content creator, I make YouTube videos for SPT, the single-player mod system for Escape from Tarkov.

 ## Links to my content